top of page

 It does remain frustrating when your goodness or whatever goes unnoticed—as it usually does.
 It's easy to become contemptuous.
 That may even be a reasonable attitude, to some extent.
 How can you not be a little resentful if you're a good person who is treated badly?
 Still, we should keep those old principles in mind and keep regulating our behavior by self-imposed laws, to speak as a Kantian.
 No matter how ridiculous people are, act so you can look at yourself in the mirror with pride, knowing that all else is a show, a play "full of sound and fury, signifying nothing."

 That's what I like about Chomsky, his personification of principle.
-No one in history, surely, embodies adherence to reason and morality more than he does.
+No one in history, surely, has embodied adherence to reason and morality more than he has.
 As I've written elsewhere, he's a useful tool to keep yourself on the right path.

 0 comments